 Eating Sugary Foods

 Foods and beverages high in sugar and other carbohydrates significantly contribute to tooth decay.
 While sugar on its own is not the culprit, the damaging chain of events that occur following the intake of sugar can be to blame.

 Bacteria in the mouth feeds on sugar from foods and drinks.
 When bacteria and sugar come together, they produce acids that dissolve tooth enamel.
 Regular loss of enamel can lead to cavities and an acid attack in the mouth can last up to 20 minutes.
 This means that each time you take a sip of sugary soda, the acid damage begins all over again.

 Xerostomia, otherwise known as dry mouth, is a condition where the salivary glands in the mouth do not form adequate saliva.
 In some cases, dry mouth is caused by an underlying condition, like Sjogren’s syndrome.
 Other causes include not drinking enough fluids, eating dry foods, sleeping with your mouth open, or taking certain medications.

 When there is not enough saliva production to neutralize harmful acids, bacteria can continue to grow unhindered.
 In addition to increasing your risk of tooth decay, dry mouth can also contribute to gum disease.

-Brushing and flossing regularly, limiting sugary foods, drinking plenty of water, and avoiding bad habits like smoking can help drastically reduce your risk of developing tooth decay.
+Brushing and flossing regularly, limiting sugary foods, drinking plenty of water, and avoiding bad habits like smoking can help drastically help your risk of developing decay.

 Visit Your Dentist